roberttkahelin8/thingmajigs/wip_features.md

 * DJ-ing Mirror Moving Light
 * DJ-ing Direct Multi-color Moving Spotlight
 * Disco Ball
+* Concrete Block (Brick, Grainy and/or Cobblestone) perhaps adding onto existing Concrete Barriers and/or new and old stuff
+* Steel Block
+* Metal Construction Fence (Stackable Vertically)
+* Metal Bridge Railing (Horizontal Ladder style, slightly curved upward with 3 bars, and combo of the 2 version)

 "Perhaps I will add these features, maybe later, maybe now, idk" features:
 * Writable gravestones (seems to be a bit tricky to implement based on the signs in mc)